Electoral district

-An electoral district, also known as an election district, legislative district, voting district, constituency, riding, ward, division, or (election) precinct is a subdivision of a larger state (a country, administrative region, or other polity) created to provide its population with representation in the larger state's legislative body.
-That body, or the state's constitution or a body established for that purpose, determines each district's boundaries and whether each will be represented by a single member or multiple members.
+An electoral (congressional, legislative, etc.) district, sometimes called a constituency, riding, or ward, is a geographical portion of a political unit, such as a country, state or province, city, or administrative region, created to provide the voters therein with representation in a legislature or other polity.
+That legislative body, the state's constitution, or a body established for that purpose determines each district's boundaries and whether each will be represented by a single member or multiple members.
 Generally, only voters (constituents) who reside within the district are permitted to vote in an election held there.
-District representatives may be elected by a first-past-the-post system, a proportional representative system, or another voting method.
-They may be selected by a direct election under universal suffrage, an indirect election, or another form of suffrage.
+The district representative or representatives may be elected by single-winner first-past-the-post system, a multi-winner proportional representative system, or another voting method.

+The district members may be selected by a direct election under wide adult enfranchisement, an indirect election, or direct election using another form of suffrage.

 Terminology

 The names for electoral districts vary across countries and, occasionally, for the office being elected.
 The term constituency is commonly used to refer to an electoral district, especially in British English, but it can also refer to the body of eligible voters or all the residents of the represented area or only those who voted for a certain candidate.

-The terms (election) precinct and election district are more common in American English.
+In American English, the term congressional district is used.
+The term "congressional district" is largely used in the United States and is distinctive from legislative districts.
+In the United States, congressional districts were inscribed into the Constitution to ensure representation based on population.
+Conversely, state legislation declares that "legislative representation be (built upon) non-population related principles such as representation of counties, cities, or other geographical and political unit".